Cyber security threats are biggest risk to National security: NCSC

 "Threats to cyber security are one of the biggest risks to National security, and awareness and building cyber hygiene followed by audits is very important," Mr. Pant said.

-Microsoft India, group head and director, government affairs, Ashutosh Chadha said that cybercrime costs economies more than USD 6 trillion each year and it is expected to increase to USD 10 trillion by 2025.
+Microsoft India, group head and director, government affairs, Ashutosh Chadha said that cybercrime costs economies more than $6 trillion each year and it is expected to increase to $10 trillion by 2025.

 "This signals across the industry that every company needs to create a culture of security," Mr. Chadha said.